refraction-ray/general-notes/computer_science/issues in web development.md

 # Web development: issues summary

-*In this file, issues occured in web development and their solutions or workaournds are listed.
+*In this file, issues occured in web development and their solutions or workarounds are listed.
 Flask, sqlalchemy, vue are several important aspects in this note.*

 *The main part is finished around 2018.12 to 2019.01, when I actively develop myarxiv.club.*